 Enter your contact information, we’ll answer your questions about carbon neutral natural gas, so you can make an impact!

 Carbon neutrality starts with innovative people like you – we just help make it possible.
-Shipley Energy connects customers across Pennsylvania, Maryland, and Ohio with opportunities like carbon neutral natural gas.
+Shipley Energy connects customers across Pennsylvania, Maryland, and Ohio with opportunities to manage their energy impact with products like carbon neutral natural gas.

 Today, you always hear about how you can make an impact by installing solar panels, purchasing a new, high-efficiency furnace, or downsizing your house.
 For many, these options are costly and unattainable.